Container Platform Review

 • Component & API Versions

-Optionally this container platform check can also analyze the container images against containerization security best-practices.
-This container check includes checking for security misconfiguration and vulneerable components inside the images and the way these images are built and distributed.
+Optionally, this platform check can also cover the container images themselves.
+I analyze them against containerization security best-practices — checking for security misconfiguration, vulnerable components inside the images, and how these images are built and distributed.
+Base image selection, layer hygiene, and whether secrets accidentally ended up baked into an image layer are all part of this analysis.

 The resulting report of the found security issues includes detailed descriptions of the findings (along with all evidence collected) and mitigation advice to remediate each issue and tips to further harden your application.
 To better distribute the individual findings towards the relevant parties, I categorize all findings by function (business, architecture, development, operations) to which the finding applies.